Hasan Askari Rizvi

 Hassan Askari Rizvi (SI), is a Pakistani political scientist and military analyst who served as caretaker Chief Minister of Punjab, Pakistan in 2018.
 He is noted for his work in comparative politics, nuclear weapons and the country's domestic policy.

-He was serving as professor emeritus of political science at the Punjab University, Lahore as well.
-He also is a television personality and regularly appears on country's various news channels to comment on country's political and domestic situation.
+He has also served as professor emeritus of political science at the Punjab University, Lahore.
+He regularly appears on the country's various news channels to comment on the political and domestic situation.
 He also was a lecturer at the Virtual University of Pakistan.
-He is considered to have much experience working with international think tanks, universities, Pakistani and foreign news media.
+He is considered to have experience working with international think tanks, universities, Pakistani and foreign news media.

 Early life and education

 Hassan Askari Rizvi, born into a Shia family in Mandi Bahauddin, Punjab, attended the Punjab University in Lahore where he studied political science, sociology, Urdu and English literature from 1960 to 1968.
 He gained BA (with honours) in Political science and English literature in 1968 from the Punjab University.
 In 1970, he attained MA in political science and proceeded his studies of United Kingdom.
 Rizvi received MPhil on the basis of publishing his thesis on South Asia and comparative government.

 In 1979, he earned MA in international relations (IR) from the University of Pennsylvania, followed by PhD in political science from the University of Pennsylvania in 1980.